OI-wiki/i18n/docs/ds/hash.md

 In OI, the most common case is using key as an integer.
 When the range of the key is relatively small, you can directly use it as the index of the array, but when the range is relatively large, such as using an integer in the range of $10^9$ as the key, a hash table is needed.
 Generally, the key modulo a larger prime number is used as the index, that is, $f(x)=x \bmod M$ is used as the hash function.
 Another common situation is when the key is a string.
 In OI, the general case is that string is not directly used as the key, but the hash value of the string is calculated first, and then the hash value is inserted into the hash table as the key.

 After we calculate the index for the key, we can know where each value should be placed.
-Suppose we use array a to store data, and the hash function is f, then the key-value pair (key, value) should be placed on a[f(key)].
-No matter what type of key is and how large the range is, f(key) is an integer within the acceptable range and can be used as the index of the array.
+Suppose we use array $a$ to store data, and the hash function is $f$, then the key-value pair $(\text{key}, \text{value})$ should be placed on $a[f(\text{key})]$.
+No matter what type of key is and how large the range is, $f(\text{key})$ is an integer within the acceptable range and can be used as the index of the array.

 ## Hash collision

 If the index calculated by the hash function is different for any key, then just put (key, value) in the corresponding position according to the index.
-But in fact, there are often two different keys, and their indexes calculated by the hash function are the same.
-At this time, we would be needing some methods to deal with collisions.
+But in fact, there are often two different keys, but their indexes calculated by the hash function are the same.
+At this time, we would need some methods to deal with collisions.
 In OI, the most commonly used one is the zipper method.

 ### Zipper method